 You should create an email archiving policy covering all email data that is sent and received by your organization to ensure compliance with government and industry regulations.
-Even if you are not in a highly regulated industry such as finance or healthcare, you will need to retain email data for compliance.
+Even if you are not in a highly regulated industry such as finance or healthcare, you will still need to retain certain types of email data for compliance and will need to create a formal policy for archiving emails.

 Having a formal email archiving policy will eliminate the potential for error, which could potentially prove extremely costly.
 The failure to produce emails for eDiscovery or compliance audits can see significant financial penalties imposed.